-Also there are some other buttons to below the grid which can:
+Also there are some other buttons below the grid:

 - 1. 'Delete Sel' Deletes the highlighted camera or video in the grid list. - 2.
 'Edit' Brings up the Edit box as before in the camera inventory window.
 It allows the camera's mode, colour and name to be changed. - 3.
 'Information' Opens another window displaying the camera's information. - 4.
 'Snap' Takes an image from the highlighted camera and displays them to the screen. - 5.
 'Copy Frame' Copies the frame showing in the image window and places on the WindowsTM clipboard. - 6.
-'About' Displays information relating to the Hi-Dcam II Link software.
+'About' Displays information relating to the HotShot Link software.